Our Philosophy

 Neococo provides trauma-informed, culturally grounded programs that offer hands-on training in textile arts, flexible work opportunities, and entrepreneurial resources.

-Every product we offer is handcrafted by women navigating the challenges of resettlement—and every purchase helps fund their journey toward stability and leadership.
+Every product we offer is handcrafted by women navigating the challenges of resettlement and every purchase helps fund their journey toward stability and leadership.

-n addition to paid training and dignified employment, we offer wraparound support such as childcare, language classes, financial coaching, and business mentorship.
+In addition to paid training and dignified employment, we offer wraparound support such as childcare, language classes, financial coaching, and business mentorship.
 Our programs are designed to meet women where they are, honoring their stories, strengths, and goals.

-By combining creativity, community, and commerce, we’re creating space for women to lead—with confidence, purpose, and pride.
+By combining creativity, community, and commerce, we’re creating space for women to lead with confidence, purpose, and pride.

 Our Programs